xiuxi/gray/README.md

 # gray
-People density estimation in crowded places.
+Multi-object pedestrian tracking and density estimation in a scene under surveillance.